leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/index.md

 ## Pod lifecycle

 A Pod is created with [`BrowserPod.boot`](/docs/reference/browserpod/boot/) and exists for the lifetime of the browser session.
-By default, Pods are **ephemeral** — closing the tab starts a fresh environment.
+By default, Pods are **ephemeral**.
+Closing the tab starts a fresh environment.

 To persist the filesystem across sessions, pass a `storageKey` to [`boot`](/docs/reference/browserpod/boot/).
 Rebooting with the same key resumes the same disk: